The Visual Journal is an internal website used to communicate product placement and signage guidance to all REI field employees

 Standards & Guides

-The ‘standards & guides’ page is a directory of ongoing visual merchandising guides and training content that is meant to be referenced as often as needed to support execution and decisions on the sales floor.
-This portion of the site hosts all of the store and department standards, as well as other timeless VM resources.
+The ‘Standards & Guides’ page is a directory of ongoing visual merchandising guides and training resources, designed for frequent reference to support sales floor execution and decisions.
+It hosts all store and department standards, along with other essential VM materials.

 Floorset